kiraboprice/Gezako/README.md

 Since this is a shared testing and staging environment, do not make deletions from the Firebase database unless you have permission to do so.

+## Deploying and testing functions
+`firebase deploy --only functions`

 ## Deploying to prod

 When new changes are added to master, they need to be deployed to prod.
 This is currently a manual process.
 To deploy